-disagree on how to approach them.152 More misunderstandings and disagreements prolong the decision-making process, and render the task of reaching a consensus less pleasant.153 This, in turn, could reduce individual directors' willingness to invest in collecting information and in communicating with each other.154
+Increasing the diversity of the professional backgrounds of the directors on the board increases the likelihood that board members will look at problems differently and disagree on how to approach them.154 More misunderstandings and disagreements prolong the decision-making process, and render the task of reaching a consensus less pleasant.155 This, in turn, could reduce individual directors' willingness to invest in collecting information and in communicating with each other.156

 We should be careful not to overstate our point, though.
 There are certainly advantages to having directors with diverse skill sets.
-Indeed, for every argument advanced in the previous paragraph, a "but see" reference could be put forward.155 For example, one could argue that increasing the diversity of skills and experiences could incentivize existing directors to be better prepared ahead of meetings in order to solve stalemates and convince others.156 Our point should therefore be read more modestly, as a warning against assuming that introducing newer types of expertise will improve board dynamics.
+Indeed, for every argument advanced in the previous paragraph, a "but see" reference could be put forward.157 For example, one could argue that increasing the diversity of skills and experiences could incentivize existing directors to be better prepared ahead of meetings in order to solve stalemates and convince others.158 Our point should therefore be read more modestly, as a warning against assuming that introducing newer types of expertise will improve board dynamics.

 A potential rebuttal is that introducing new, ESG-related skill sets could be valuable in and of itself, even if it slows down board decision-making.
 Say that one believes that companies should treat their employees, the environment, and user privacy better, even if it does not immediately contribute to the company's financial bottom line.
 One could then value the appointment of directors with expertise in DEI, climate change, and AI bias, even if this means that the board's discussions on core issues such as marketing strategy or financial reporting become more cumbersome.
-Such a rebuttal assumes that adding directors with specific ESG expertise would improve the board's treatment of the specific ESG issue.
+Such a rebuttal assumes that adding directors who specialize in a specific ESG domain would improve the board's treatment of the specific ESG issue.
 As the next Section shows, this is not necessarily the case.